Supreme Court To Hear Challenge To Affirmative Action In Admissions At Harvard, North Carolina

 The court’s most recent pronouncement was in 2016, in a 4-3 decision upholding the admissions program at the University of Texas against a challenge brought by a white woman.
 But the composition of the court has changed since then, with the addition of three conservative justices who were appointed by then-President Donald Trump.

-On Thursday, the justice’s weighed in for the first time on President Joe Biden’s vaccine policies, halting a rule requiring a vaccine or testing at large businesses while allowing a vaccine mandate for most of the nation’s health care workers.
+Earlier this month, the justices weighed in for the first time on President Joe Biden’s vaccine policies, halting a rule requiring a vaccine or testing at large businesses while allowing a vaccine mandate for most of the nation’s health care workers.

 The affirmative action case probably will be argued in the fall.
 Both suits were filed by Students for Fair Admissions, a Virginia-based group run by Edward Blum.
 He has worked for years to rid college admissions of racial considerations, and the court’s new lineup breathed new life into his project.